Jenna Bush Hager

-Jenna Welch Bush Hager (née Bush; born November 25, 1981) is an American news personality, author, and journalist.
-She is the host of Today with Jenna & Friends, the fourth hour of NBC's morning news program, Today.
-Hager and her fraternal twin sister, Barbara, are the daughters of the 43rd U.S. President George W. Bush and former First Lady Laura Bush.
-Hager is also a granddaughter of the 41st U.S. President George H. W. Bush and former First Lady Barbara Bush, great-granddaughter of former U.S. Senator Prescott Bush, niece of former Florida Governor Jeb Bush, and first cousin of former Land Commissioner of Texas George P. Bush.
+Jenna Welch Bush Hager (born November 25, 1981) is an American news personality, author, and journalist.
+She is the co-host of Today with Jenna & Sheinelle, the fourth hour of NBC's morning news program, Today.
+Hager and her fraternal twin sister, Barbara, are the daughters of the 43rd U.S. president George W. Bush and former first lady Laura Bush.

 After her father's presidency ended, Hager became an author, an editor-at-large for Southern Living magazine, and a television personality on NBC, being featured, most prominently, as a member of The Today Show as a correspondent, contributor and co-host.

+As a member of the Bush family, Hager is also a granddaughter of the 41st U.S. president George H. W. Bush and former first lady Barbara Bush, great-granddaughter of former U.S. senator Prescott Bush, niece of former Florida governor Jeb Bush, and first cousin of former land commissioner of Texas George P. Bush.